article banner

 The impact of Brexit on indirect tax

-Following the vote to leave the EU it is clear that the exit will require a fundamental review of how and Customs Duty will operate going forward.
+Following the vote to leave the EU it is clear that the exit will require a fundamental review of how VAT and Customs Duty will operate going forward.
 Amidst all this uncertainty it is clear that all Northern Irish businesses that are registered for VAT in the UK and all Northern Irish businesses which supply services or move goods from and to the EU will be affected by the change.

 VAT